FilipHanzel/data-scanner/README.md

 - test if using `is` operator would increase comparisson speeds in scanner classes
 - add support for json lines format
 - change negotiate flag in processor to be True as default
-- allow passing a list of paths to the processor
 - allow changing the list of values recognized as nulls
 - allow changing the list of values recognized as booleans
 - allow changing number of workers in multiprocessing run